labkey-stuartm/WCP/README.md

 # My Studies Web Configuration Portal (WCP)
 The Web Configuration Portal is a web-based application that provides mechanisms to create and manage content for studies that can be made available to patients/participants via the mobile apps.

-The WCP application is built on Java.
+The WCP application is built on Java..

 # Requirements